8 Vital Tips on Talking About Mental Health With Your Spouse

 5. Reassure them that you love them and care about them

-When living with a mental illness, it can become easy to feel like you’re a burden on others in your life, especially your partner.
+When it comes to coping with a spouse with mental illness, it can become easy to feel like you’re a burden on others in your life, especially your partner.

 If your spouse starts talking about their mental health, one of the first things you can do is to reassure them that you love them and are there to support them.